-・STEP1 Identification of material issues
+・STEP1 Identification of Material Issues

 Referring to the survey items of ESG evaluation organizations and frameworks such as SASB and GRI guidelines, we quantified the priorities for the material issues that we had previously set forth.